bugzilla/bugzilla/docs/en/rst/style.rst

 .. warning:: This is a warning of a potential serious problem you should be aware of.

-.. todo:: This is some documentation-related task that still needs doing.

 Use both of the above block types sparingly.
 Consider putting the information in the main text, omitting it, or (if long) placing it in a subsidiary file.

+.. todo:: This is some documentation-related task that still needs doing.
+          This is useful for short-term todos during development; however, consider filing a bug for todos which will persist longer.

 Code gets highlighted using Pygments.
 Choose the highlighter at the top of each file using: